ElenaKalganova/WWWCode-Python-Challenge-2024/README.md

 - Day 8 -- Write a function that accepts a string and calculates the number of uppercase and lowercase letters in it.
 - Day 9 -- Write a program to check if a number is even or odd.
 - Day 10 -- Write a program to remove duplicates from a list.
+- Day 11 -- Write a program to print the multiplication table of a given number.